AI-Empower/Empower/CASE_STUDY-1/RQ1.md

 # Displaying the adjusted contingency table and the results of the Chi-Square Test
 chi_square_data_filled, {'Chi-Square Statistic': chi2_filled, 'p-value': p_filled, 'Degrees of Freedom': dof_filled, 'Expected Frequencies': expected_filled}
 ```
+# Concerns Remained - A balance between independant researcher capability & robust data must be struck
+So I increased my sample size by 50%
 ## The Chi-Squared test was conducted against a 50% larger sample size to ensure robustness of data.
 *Those results have been provided below in an abbreviated form:*